 You cannot tryout unless you bring (or have on file) a Physical Examination Form

-*Turn in by Friday, November 2nd.
+*Register by Sunday, November 6th.
 If I do not have them (filled out completely), you will be unable to participate!!!!!.*

 The following criteria will be used during player evaluation and team selection processes:

 Athleticism/fitness/size – Basketball is a sport that favors endurance, height, strength, speed, and quickness.

 Basketball savvy – Quality players understand what to do and when to do it.